BM Newsletter, Your Business News

 Many Canadians of all ages cannot answer those questions.
-A by the Aegon Centre for Longevity and Retirement reported that 72 per cent of Canadians were somewhat aware or very aware of the need to plan financially for retirement, while only 44 per cent have a well-developed financial plan for their retirement and 13 per cent don’t have a plan at all.
+A 2018 study by the Aegon Centre for Longevity and Retirement reported that 72 per cent of Canadians were somewhat aware or very aware of the need to plan financially for retirement, while only 44 per cent have a well-developed financial plan for their retirement and 13 per cent don’t have a plan at all.

 The same study also found that 51 per cent of Canadians are retiring earlier than they had planned to, but only 22 per cent of those were doing so for “positive” reasons, such as an unexpected financial windfall, like an inheritance, or realizing that they had saved enough for retirement and could therefore stop working.
 The remaining 78 per cent retired earlier than planned because of their own ill health, a job loss, family responsibilities or other reasons.